 One of the biggest issues we face in medical school is money.
 But there are creative solutions to that.
 Solid business ideas for medical students?
 Should be within the realm of possibility.

 The following list includes several real-world examples.
-Showing you that ideas like starting courses, selling notes and providing services to the community around you can indeed work.
+Showing you that ideas like starting courses, selling notes, and providing services to the community around you can indeed work.

 But there’s more.
 So read on for further inspiration.

 Starting an information service that could help students apply could be a great business to launch while in medical school.
-Specifically if you target entrance exams and build a course around them built on your own experience.

 This is exactly what YouTuber Ali Abdaal did with a couple of friends from Cambridge University.
 They built out a course around the UK pre-med exam, the BMAT.
 And delivered it both in-person and online.